hamochi/go-notes/notes/01.basics/03.custom_error/README.md

 	Error() string
 }
 ```
-Latly I've been using a custom error type that wraps errors to show from where they are coming from.
-It works by whenever I want to return an error up the stack, I wrap it in my custom error type.
-Here is a simple example of how it can be used.
+Recently, I've started using a custom error type that wraps errors, providing clear information about their source.
+Whenever I need to return an error up the stack, I encapsulate it in this custom error type.
+Below is a simple example demonstrating its application.

 ```go
 customerId := 1